directvt/vtm/doc/architecture.md

     # The `-r dtty` option is auto added if the first command-line argument starts with `ssh` keyword.
     ```

-### Run remote vtm desktop in ANSI/VT mode over SSH
+### Run remote vtm desktop in ANSI/VT IO mode over SSH

 - Remote side
     - Run SSH-server if it is not running.